 WestEd, with funding from the U.S. Department of Education’s Institute of Education Sciences (IES), is leading an efficacy study of a new first grade science curriculum.

 The curriculum, part of the commercially available K–5 Amplify Science program, was developed by Lawrence Hall of Science with prior funding from IES.
 The curriculum comprises three units — life science, physical science, and Earth and space science — that take an integrated approach to supporting both science and literacy development and are designed to be accessible to English language learners.
 The curriculum aims to help teachers ensure their students meet the NGSS as well as the Common Core English Language Arts and Literacy Standards.

 The curriculum package includes physical materials for hands-on investigations, classroom sets of student books and big books for each unit, as well as lessons that engage students in learning through reading, writing, talking, and doing science — all in an integrated approach.

 The study’s goals are to understand classroom implementation and the impact of the first grade curriculum on student achievement and teachers’ instructional practice in light of the NGSS.

-WestEd science education researchers, in partnership with researchers from SRI International and RAND Corporation, are working with Lawrence Hall of Science and participating school districts to plan and conduct the study in first grade classrooms.
-The efficacy study is a randomized controlled trial that will compare classrooms that receive the first grade curriculum materials and professional development with classrooms in a “business as usual” (control) condition in several large school districts nationwide.
+WestEd science education researchers, in partnership with researchers from LFC Research and SRI International, collaborated with the Lawrence Hall of Science and participating school districts to plan and conduct the study in first grade classrooms.
+The efficacy study is a randomized controlled trial that is comparing classrooms that receive the first grade curriculum materials and professional development with classrooms in a “business as usual” (control) condition in several large school districts nationwide.